FAQFrequently Asked Questions About the Recall

 Q: What information is needed when someone signs?

-A: The voter’s name, address, signature, and a numerical identifier (Alaska driver’s license or State ID number, last 4 numbers of SSN, voter ID number, or birthday)
+A: The voter’s name, address, signature, and a numerical identifier (Alaska driver’s license or State ID number, last 4 numbers of SSN, voter ID number, or birthday) must all be included and written LEGIBLY.

 Q: Who can sign?